w3c/wcag-act-rules/content/rules/afw4f7/proposed.md

 #### Inapplicable Example 6

-<a class="example-link" title="Inapplicable Example 6" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/dc18c6afcd1214d85c49b107eb89c60fbc12ee99.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 6" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/dc18c6afcd1214d85c49b107eb89c60fbc12ee99.html">Open in a new tab</a>

 This text is part of a widget because it is a child of a `button` element.